-Confidential figure included in the figure for North East England
+[#] Confidential figure included in the figure for North East England

-4.8 A comparison of the level of permitted reserves over the last ten monitoring periods is illustrated in Figure 4.7.
+4.8 A comparison of the level of permitted reserves over the monitoring periods since 1998 is shown in Figure 4.7.
 There has been a general decline in level of permitted reserves at quarries in North East England over the longer term but it is also observed from Figure 4.7 that reserves have increased from a low of 13.7 million tonnes in 2008.
-There was a decrease in the permitted reserves from 2015 to 2016 as a result of sales during 2016 but also as a result of a re-assessment of the reserves at Crime Rigg Quarry in County Durham and Wooperton Quarry in Northumberland following the acquisition of these sites by new operators.